 When you swipe, tap or insert your credit card into a standard credit card terminal, the card reader collects the information stored on your credit card and uses it to complete the transaction.
 Paying with your phone works in the same way—it’s just that the credit card information is stored on a phone app instead of a piece of plastic.

-Yes, putting a credit card on your phone is secure.
+Yes, storing a credit card on your phone is safe.
 In fact, it’s one of the most secure ways to pay.
-The phone payment app uses the same security technology as contactless credit cards (the kind you tap instead of swipe), and pay-by-phone transactions use tokenization to mask your actual credit card number during the transaction and protect your card information from being stolen.
+Phone payment apps use the same security technology as contactless credit cards (the kind you tap instead of swipe), and pay-with-phone transactions use tokenization to mask your actual credit card number during the transaction and protect your card information from being stolen.

 Mobile wallets also let you add multiple credit cards on your phone, which is good for people who want to maximize their credit card rewards by using different cards at different retailers.
 You can even use contactless payments on some bus and subway systems.
 Just tap your smartphone to the turnstile, and the credit card on your phone will take care of the rest.

-But what do you need to do before you’re ready to make credit card payments on your phone?
+But what do you need to do before you’re ready to make credit card payments with your phone?

 Here’s a step-by-step guide for three of the most popular mobile wallet apps: Apple Pay, Google Pay and Samsung Pay.

-If you’re an iPhone user, here’s how to set up Apple Pay:
+If you’re an iPhone user, here’s how to use Apple Pay: